-The Durham District School Board shall provide for the use of electronic means for the holding of meetings of the board and meetings of a committee of the Board, including a committee of the whole board.
+The Durham District School-Board shall provide for the use of electronic means for the holding of meetings of the board and meetings of a committee of the Board, including a committee of the whole Bboard.
+The rules in this by-law apply to the extent they are not suspended or modified by Provincial regulation.

-10.1.92 Attendance
+10.1.02 Attendance

-- 1.1 At every meeting of the Board or committee of the whole Board, the following persons shall be physically present in the meeting room of the Board. - a) The Chair of the Board or her or his designate; - b) At least one additional member of the Board; and - c) The Director of Education of the Board or her or his designate. - 1.210.1.3 At every meeting of the Board or committee of the whole Board, the following persons shall be physically present in the meeting room of the Board. - a) The chair of the committee or her or his designate; and - b) The Director of Education of the Board or his or her designate. - 1.310.1.4 Subject to 10.1.2 and 10.1.3, Aat the request of any Board member or student trustee, the board shall provide the member or representative with electronic means of participating in one or more meetings of the board or of a committee of the Board, including a committee of the whole Board, except where to do so would not complywith sections 1.1 and 1.2. - 1.410.1.5 A member Trustee or Student Trustee of the Board or pupil representative of the Board who participates in a meeting through electronic means shall be deemed to be present at the meeting.
-Subject to any exemptions for physical attendance under relevant legislation or Board policy, - 1.5 Aa member of the Board shall be physically present in the meeting room of the Board for at least three regular meetings of the Board in each twelve month period beginning December 1.
-(Education Act 1998s.229(1)). - 1.610.1.6Subject to any exemptions for physical attendance under relevant legislation or Board policy, For the period beginning when a member of aBoard is elected or appointed to fill a vacancy and ending on the following November 30, the member shall be physically present in the meeting room of the Board for at least one regular meeting of the Board for each period of four full calendar months that occurs during the period beginning with the election or appointment and ending the following November 30.
+- 1.1 At every meeting of the Board or committee of the whole Board, the following persons shall be physically present in the meeting room of the Board. - a) The Chair of the Board or her or his designate; - b) At least one additional member of the Board; and - c) The Director of Education of the Board or her or his designate. - 1.210.1.3 At every meeting of the Board or committee of the whole Board, the following persons shall be physically present in the meeting room of the Board. - a) The chair of the committee or her or his designate; and - b) The Director of Education of the Board or his or her designate. - 1.310.1.4 Subject to 10.1.2 and 10.1.3, Aat the request of any Board member or student trustee, the board shall provide the member or representative with electronic means of participating in one or more meetings of the board or of a committee of the Board, including a committee of the whole Board., except where to do so would not complywith sections 1.1 and 1.2.

+1.410.1.5 A member-Trustee or Student Trustee of the Board or pupil representative of the Board-who participates in a meeting through electronic means shall be deemed to be present at the meeting.
+Subject to any exemptions for physical attendance under relevant legislation or Board policy, Aa member of the Board shall be physically present in the meeting room of the Board for at least three regular meetings of the Board in each twelve monthtwelve-month period beginning December 1.
+(Education Act 1998 5.229(1)).

+1.6Subject to any exemptions for physical attendance under relevant legislation orBoard policy, For the period beginning when a member of aBoard is elected or appointed to fill a vacancy and ending on the following November 30, the member shall be physically present in the meeting room of the Board for at least one regular meeting of the Board for each period of four full calendar months that occurs during the period beginning with the election or appointment and ending the following November 30.
 (Education Act 1998 s.229(2)).